mtgjson/mtgjson-website/docs/data-structures/version/README.md

 # Version

-The version or `meta` object has application build and prices build date (ISO 8601), and versioning data of this MTGJSON release.
+The version or `meta` object has application build and prices build date [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html/), and versioning data of this MTGJSON release.

 > Parent file: `version`
 > Possible parent property: `meta`